 Formulation excipient characterization & selection

-Malvern Panalytical’s physicochemical characterization tools are frequently used to measure the stability of both APIs and excipients in a formulation, across the manufacturing workflow, to map the available design space for process parameters to ensure that the final drug product meets its required critical quality attributes (CQAs).
+Our physicochemical characterization tools are used to assess the stability of both APIs and excipients in a formulation, across processing conditions, to ensure that process parameters are controlled and optimized such that the final drug product meets the required Critical Quality Attributes (CQAs).

-Malvern Panalytical’s physicochemical solutions are all used regularly to help with these types of questions.
-In addition, our technologies are also used to investigate generic product bioequivalence in vitro; for example, to confirm that a generic product and device combination deliver the drug in the same manner as the innovator product and device.
-If successful, this type of study can reduce the amount of clinical testing required.
+Malvern Panalytical’s physicochemical solutions are all regularly used to help with comparability assessment to check for changes in a product when there has been a change in the process used to create it.
+In addition, our technologies are also used to show in vitro bioequivalence between reference and test products when generics are being developed.
+This testing can prove that the generic product and device combination delivers the same drug in the same manner as the innovator product, which can dramatically reduce the amount of clinical testing required and accelerate a generic pharmaceutical product’s route to market.